Hyperhidrosis Treatments: Stop Excessive Sweating With Botox or Fractora

 When your body is too hot, your nervous system signals sweat glands to activate in efforts to decrease your internal temperature.
 Individuals suffering from Hyperhidrosis have overactive nerve signals that trigger the sweat glands more than necessary.

-Treatments for excessive sweating range from prescription antiperspirant to surgery.
+Treatments for excessive sweating range from prescription antiperspirants to surgery.
 When deodorants and medications to curb hyperhidrosis do not work, physicians may suggest novel applications of procedures that are known for anti-aging and skin rejuvenation such as Botox and Fractora (MicroNeedling with radio frequency.)

 Botox for Hyperhidrosis

 Botox is a neuromodulator, which means it blocks nerve impulses.
 When used to reduce fine lines and wrinkles, Botox blocks nerves from signaling certain facial muscles to contract.
-When used as a hyperhidrosis treatment, Botox is injected into the area that suffers from excessive sweating, usually the armpit, but also the palms and soles of the feet with off label application.
-The Botox prevents the nerves that trigger sweat glands from signaling.
+When used as a hyperhidrosis treatment, Botox is injected into the area that suffers from excessive sweating, usually the armpit, but also the palms and soles of the feet with off-label application.
+Botox prevents the nerves that trigger sweat glands from signaling.